varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 #### Straddles
-A [straddle](https://www.investopedia.com/terms/s/straddle.asp) position is a _neutral strategy_ constructed by simultaneaously buying and selling a put and a call option, with the same expiration, and the same strike prices.
+A [straddle](https://www.investopedia.com/terms/s/straddle.asp) position is a _neutral strategy_ constructed by simultaneaously buying (or selling) a put and a call option, with the same expiration, and the same strike prices.
-Depending upon the choice of the short leg, [straddle](https://www.investopedia.com/terms/s/straddle.asp) positions can be initiated with a credit ot debit.
+Depending upon the choice of the strike prices and whether an investor purchases or sells both legs, a [straddle](https://www.investopedia.com/terms/s/straddle.asp) position can be initiated with a credit ot debit.
 However, unlike directional strategies such as {ref}`content:references:option-contracts-vertical-spread`, a [straddle](https://www.investopedia.com/terms/s/straddle.asp) is a neutral postion; an investor holding a [straddle](https://www.investopedia.com/terms/s/straddle.asp) can profit if the share price of `XYZ` moves up or down.

 ##### Profit from a Straddle